enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Practice

-Which option is not true about web images?

-+ Resizing images larger in HTML is good and the image will appear normal.
-- Resizing images smaller in HTML is bad as the images filesize doesn't change.
-- Setting height & width as attributes will reserve space before the image loads.
+The main reason height & width are useful attributes to adding to HTML image elements is:

+???

+* Browser reserves appropriate space for it.
-- CSS will override the height & width attributes in the HTML element.
+* Will overright CSS height & width values.
+* Prevents potential CSS mistakes with image size.
+* Easiest way to set image size.
+* Best way to manage responsive (resizable) images.

 ---
 ## Revision